gcharest/oss-presentations/oss-ea/oss-ea.md

 ### Legacy Application

-- Maybe a bit harder at firts
+- Maybe a bit harder at first
 - Can be done in small iterations
 - Opportunity to clean up your code